samturner/btcmarkets_dca/README.md

 2. Update the variables in the customisation section to match your investment strategy.
 It's best to test this with a very small `DAILY_SPEND` first.

-2. Start the server with `node buy.js`
+3. Run with `node buy.js`.
+To keep the script running indefinitely you can use something like [Forever](https://github.com/foreverjs/forever).

 ### Customisation